 - Complete an intake meeting with the Program Manager.

-- Submit retainer agreement and HSA’s application form.
+- Submit retainer agreement and HAI’s application form.

 - Completion of home study, PRIDE training and approval in province.